Posted on 14th March 2017 by Jordan Holmes

 To view the full article please follow the link below;

-The results are in for another successful IAM Sold auction in South Yorkshire.
-The auction, held on Thursday 16th February at the New York Stadium, achieved an 86% success rate selling 32 of the 37 lots available.
-Altogether an outstanding £2,444,500 was raised in sales.
-Among the properties sold at auction were: 9 St. Johns Road, […]Read more
+The results are in for our latest North West Property Auction – Lancashire.
+The auction, held on Thursday 11th May at Village Urban Resort in Bury, achieved an impressive 85% success rate selling 44 of the 52 lots available.
+Altogether the event raised over £3.6 Million in sales.
+Among the properties sold at auction […]Read more